Table of Contents

 - Once the Beta Access Utility is installed, the ‘Software Update‘ tool will open and download the beta version.
 (If you’re on an older version of macOS, you’ll be redirected to a Monterey page in the Mac App Store – you won’t see it if you’re not registered and running the access utility.)
 Click ‘Download’ and wait while it downloads on your Mac.
 The download may take a while, as the file is more significant than 5 GB, but you should be able to keep working while the download is taking place.

 - Once the download is complete, your Mac will launch it.

 WARNING: You are not planning to install it on your Mac, so DO NOT CLICK CONTINUE.
 Instead, exit the installer.

-- You will find the installer ‘Install macOS X Beta‘ in your Applications folder.
+- The installer ‘Install macOS X Beta‘ is in your Applications folder.